D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 > If the request uses control plane operations: the lock protects those resources.

-The user oprocess for the the **Microsoft Storage Explorer Desktop App** needs to read the access keys of the SA before listing the contents of the containers in it.
+The user process for the the **Microsoft Storage Explorer Desktop App** needs to read the access keys of the SA before listing the contents of the containers in it.
 The access keys of the SA provide write access to all data in the SA and there is no read only access key in the SA and in order to perform the listing of the contents of